unosquare/swan/README.md

 // handle the OnConnectionAccepting event connectionListener.OnConnectionAccepted += (s, e) =>
 {
+// create a new connection with a blocksize of 6
     using (var con = new Connection(e.Client,6))
     {
-        con.DataReceived += (o, y) =>
+      // an event which will be raised when data is received con.DataReceived += (o, y) =>
         {
             var response = Encoding.UTF8.GetChars(y.Buffer);